London Knife Attacker Identified; Public Lauds Narwhal Tusk Takedown

 Friday's attack reminded many of the 2017 London terrorist attacks.
 In March 2017, a car jumped the sidewalk on Westminster Bridge, killing five before the driver jumped out and stabbed a police officer to death.
 The driver was then shot and killed by another police officer.

 In June 2017, a van plowed through pedestrians on London Bridge and crashed outside a pub on the south bank of the Thames, a short walk from Fishmonger's Hall.
 The rampage continued as three attackers got out of the van, pursuing and stabbing people, killing eight and wounding 48.
-The attackers had also been wearing fake suicide vests, and were killed by police.
+The attackers had also been wearing fake suicide vests and were killed by police.
 ISIS had claimed responsibility for the June attacks.

 With the country's general election scheduled on Dec.
-12, a showdown between Johnson's Conservative Party and Jeremy Corbyn's Labour Party, Britain's leadership and justice system now grapples with the question: how was a convicted terrorist released from prison eight years early, and how was he able to carry out this attack with an ankle bracelet monitoring his movements?
+12 a showdown between Johnson's Conservative Party and Jeremy Corbyn's Labour Party, Britain's leadership and justice system now grapple with the question: How was a convicted terrorist released from prison eight years early, and how was he able to carry out this attack with an ankle bracelet monitoring his movements?

-"For the Conservatives, there will be questions for the Home Secretary about why, only three weeks ago, she reduced the terror threat in the U.K. from severe to substantial," Fisher said, adding that cuts to police numbers could have had an impact on their surveillance of Khan.
+"For the Conservatives, there will be questions for the home secretary about why, only three weeks ago, she reduced the terror threat in the U.K. from severe to substantial," the Times' Fisher said, adding that cuts to police numbers could have had an impact on their surveillance of Khan.

-And in the Labour Party, Fisher said Corbyn has faced scrutiny over his vague stances on questions of national security.

-"This week, he was asked in an interview six times whether he would ever be prepared to give the order to kill a terrorist if that terrorist could not be safely apprehended," Fisher said.
+And in the Labour Party, Corbyn has faced scrutiny over his vague stances on questions of national security, said Fisher.
+"This week, he was asked in an interview six times whether he would ever be prepared to give the order to kill a terrorist if that terrorist could not be safely apprehended," she said.
 "Six times he refused to say if he would give that kill order."

 "In the minds of voters, there are questions about how secure the nation would be in his hands if he became prime minister," Fisher said.